maireadmeagher/ICT-25/topic02-microsoft-word/unit-2-labs/archive-3/exercise-3.md

 ---
 icon:
-  type: streamline-ultimate-color:notes-paper-text
+  type: openmoji:rolled-up-newspaper
   color: blue
 ---

-# 02: Exercise 3 Files - Paper
+# 02: Exercise 3 Files - Scientific Paper

 Download and unzip these files and complete the Exercise.